ccma1120/Nuvoton_Tools/README.md

 <br>

 # Nu-Link2 debugging and programming adapter
-When using debugger and programmer tool above, you need an USB apatper.
+When using debugging and programming tool above, you need an USB apatper.
 We introduce you a new feature-rich Nu-Link2 adapter here.
 ### The role of Nu-Link2 adapter
-User can switch roles that Nu-Link2 play by re-programming Nu-Link2 to another .bin file
+User can switch between roles that Nu-Link2 play by re-programming Nu-Link2 to another .bin file
 All Nu-Link2 firmware image (.bin files) can be found [here](./Latest_NuLink_Firmware)
 #### How to update Nu-Link2 firmware?
 1. Press the button on Nu-Link2 and plug in USB cable.